ethereum/EIPs/EIPS/eip-pbmrc1.md

 - PBM Wrapper **MUST** provide a mechanism for all transacting parties to verify that all necessary condition(s) have been met before allowing the PBM Token to be unwrapped.
 Refer to Auditability section for elaborations.

+- The PBM Token **MUST** be burnt upon being fully unwrapped and used.

 - This proposal defines a base specification of what a PBM should entail.
 Extensions to this base specification can be implemented as separate specifications.

 ### Auditability